RJuanJo/etl_workshop2/README.md

 **Enable the Google Drive API**

-  First, you need to enable the Google Drive API for this project on Google Cloud Platform:
+  You need to enable the Google Drive API for this project on Google Cloud Platform:

   Go to the Google [Cloud Console](https://console.cloud.google.com/welcome/new).